 1. Fees for Renting at the Airport

-It often costs rental car companies extra to operate at airports, and some local, county, and state governments add on additional tourism-related taxes beyond the airport fee.
-And guess what that means for renters?
+It often costs rental car companies extra to operate at airport locations, and some local, county, and state governments add on additional tourism-related taxes beyond the airport fee.
 “The rental car companies are just going to pass on those costs to the traveler,” says Sally French, a travel expert at NerdWallet.
 In fact, a NerdWallet analysis in 2022 found that it’s about 26 percent more expensive to rent a car at the airport compared to renting from a nearby location.

 How to Avoid Airport Rental Car Fees

-So the simple solution is to price out a car rental at an off-site location not too far from the airport to see if it’s cheaper (but don’t forget to factor in the cost of an Uber or Lyft ride to the rental site when calculating that total price.)
+The simple solution is to price out a car rental at an off-site location not too far from the airport to see if it’s cheaper.
+When you’re calculating the total price, just don’t forget to factor in the cost of an Uber or Lyft ride to the rental site, along with making the mental calculation of how much the extra time is worth to you.

 2. Extra Driver Fees